novex-ai/parallel-parrot/README.md

 ]
 ```

+Notice that multiple output rows are created for each input, based on what the LLM returns.
+All input columns/keys are retained, to permit integration (joining) with other code.

+_Note: Despite the function name, this is not the only way that data can be generated from an LLM.
+However, it is powerful enough for many use-cases._

 ## Prepare Fine-Tuning Data for OpenAI - pp.write_openai_fine_tuning_jsonl()

 If you need to do [OpenAI Fine Tuning](https://platform.openai.com/docs/guides/fine-tuning) - but find it a pain to